-Obviously the detention and death by disease of Anne Frank is a tragedy but a review the facts puts a slightly different spin on the story than the myth making exploitation of the tragedy by the folks at Anne Frank House, the Anne Frank Fonds, and the Simon Wiesenthal Museum.
+Obviously, the detention and death by disease of Anne Frank is a tragedy but a review of the facts puts a slightly different spin on the story than the myth-making exploitation of the tragedy by the folks at Anne Frank House, the Anne Frank Fonds, and the Simon Wiesenthal Museum.

 - Edward Rothstein, “Playing Cat and Mouse With Searing History,” NY Times, October 13, 2013.